Elepover/pmcenter/README.md

 ### Why cannot I reply to anonymously forwarded messages?

 Please enable the `EnableMsgLink` option in pmcenter's configurations file.
 Only messages forwarded when `EnableMsgLink` option is turned on can be replied.

+You can NOT reply to the messages that were forwarded when `EnableMsgLink` option was disabled since their corresponding message links were missing.

 For more information, refer to the [configurations](#pmcenter-settings) part.